thejustinlombardi/code-every-day/log.md

 ### Thoughts:

 > I am so close to getting some of these answers.
 I know what needs to be done, but now it's time to study and refine my skills so I can call upon these methods without having to Google the methods.

+## Day 12: February, 14, 2022

+### Today's Progress:

+> Today was a lot.
+We deployed our backend and have been swamped in Angular.
+It is so much fun, but a very different way to approach things.
+This has been teaching us so much and I'm so glad we decided to challenge ourselves this way.

+### Thoughts:

+> We are currently learning how to fetch data with Angular!
+Wish us luck!